Amadeus-/ISXAO/README.md

 ### Activate

 #### Syntax:
 `activate <Slot Name>`
+`activate <Slot Name> <Target Identity>`
+`activate <Slot Name> <Target Name>`
+`activate <Slot Name> me`

 #### Description:
 Activates an item that is equipped or in the general inventory.
+If no target is provided, it will attempt to use the item on the currently selected target, if any.
+Item use in AO for many items requires a target and does not default to the client character if there is no selected target.

+##### Target information:
+`<Target Identity>` is the uint64 identifier for the target actor.
+`<Target Name>` is the *exact* name of the target actor.
+`me` will attempt to use the targe on the client character.

 ##### Equipment slot names:
 ###### Weapon Slots: